-Accordingly, the Order Declaring Statewide Judicial Emergency, which would have expired on Tuesday, August 11, 2020, at 11:59 p.m., is further extended until Thursday, September 10, 2020, at 11:59 p.m.
-All Georgia courts shall continue to operate under the restrictions set forth in that Order as extended; the provisions of this order below are identical to the July 10 extension order except for minor revisions to the language of Sections I (C), II (A), and IV (C) (2) and the deletion of Section IV (C) (4).
+Accordingly, the Order Declaring Statewide Judicial Emergency, which would have expired on Saturday, October 10, 2020, at 11:59 p.m., is further extended until November 9, 2020, at 11:59 p.m.
+All Georgia courts shall continue to operate under the restrictions set forth in that Order as extended; the provisions of this order below are identical to the October 10 extension order except for Section I, which has been substantially revised, and minor revisions in Section II (A) and IV (C).
 Where this order refers to "public health guidance," courts should consider the most specific current guidance provided by the federal Centers for Disease Control and Prevention (CDC), the Georgia Department of Public Health (DPH), and their local health departments.

-I. Continued Prohibition on Jury Trial Proceedings and Most Grand Jury Proceedings
+I. Grand Jury Proceedings and Jury Trials